Frank Teruggi: Arrest and death

-On September 20, 1973, nine days after the coup d'état, Frank Teruggi, in the same way as Charles Horman, was seized by the Chilean military at his home and taken to the National Stadium in Santiago, which had been turned into an ad hoc concentration camp, where prisoners were interrogated and tortured and many were executed.
+On September 20, 1973, nine days after the coup d'état, Frank Teruggi, in the same way as Charles Horman, was seized by the Chilean military at his home and taken to the National Stadium in Santiago, which had been turned into an ad hoc concentration camp, where prisoners were interrogated and tortured and many, including Teruggi and Horman, were executed.

 In the film Missing, by Costa-Gavras, Teruggi is depicted as a contributor for a small newspaper and friend of Charles Horman who had spoken with several U.S. operatives that assisted the Chilean military government.
 The film alleges that Horman's discovery of U.S. complicity in the coup led to his secret arrest, disappearance, and execution.

 American complicity in the Chilean coup was later confirmed in documents declassified during the Clinton administration.
 The declassified documents mention Teruggi as one of the Chilean military executions and initially U.S. embassy officials in Santiago released false information that he had returned to the United States.
 His body was later found in a Chilean morgue among the "unidentified bodies" of the victims of the regime.

 Book, film, and television depictions of the case

-The main character of the Missing (1982), directed by Greek filmmaker Costa-Gavras, was Charles Horman, but Teruggi is also depicted and his fate is described in the movie by David Hathaway, his roommate who was arrested at the same time Teruggi was.
+The main character of the film Missing (1982), directed by Greek filmmaker Costa-Gavras, was Charles Horman, but Teruggi is also depicted and his fate is described in the movie by David Hathaway, his roommate who was arrested at the same time Teruggi was.
 Teruggi was portrayed by actor Joe Regalbuto.

 When the movie was released by Universal Studios, Nathaniel Davis, United States Ambassador to Chile from 1971 to 1973, filed a USD $150 million libel suit against the director and the studio, although he was not named directly in the movie (he had been named in the book).
 The court eventually dismissed Davis's suit.
 The movie was removed from the market during the lawsuit but re-released upon dismissal of the suit.